HomeDental Procedures › Prophylaxis

 If bacterial plaques (Figure 1) are allowed to remain in the mouth, the immune system produces an inflammatory reaction which is harmful to tissue.
 The bacteria themselves release acids and enzymes which are also destructive to tissue—including the hard tissues of teeth and bone.

-Some patients, such as those with mental or physical challenges that impair effective oral hygiene may require prophylaxis as often as every six to eight weeks in certain circumstances.
+Some patients, such as those with mental or physical challenges that impair effective oral hygiene may require dental cleanings as often as every six to eight weeks in certain circumstances.
 The interval should be based on the individual’s ability to keep their mouth clean, the rate at which bacteria colonize the individual’s teeth and gums, the individual’s immune response, and the individual’s general health, among other factors.

-More on ToothIQ.com
+See also on ToothIQ.com

 Author: Thomas J. Greany, D.D.S. / Editor: Ken Lambrecht

-This page was last updated on December 17, 2018.
+This page was last updated on May 15, 2023.